sc4v3ng3r/flutter_audio_query/README.md

 [ContentResolver API](https://developer.android.com/reference/android/content/ContentResolver) and query methods run in background thread.
 AndroidX support it's OK!

-Note*: This plugin is under development, Works in Android devices only and some APIs are not available yet.
+Note: This plugin is under development, Works in Android devices only and some APIs are not available yet.
 Feedback, pull request, bug reports and suggestions are all welcome!

 Feel free to help!